Texnomic/ADB.NET/Readme.md

 # ADB.NET

 ### Description
-ADB.NET library is An Android Debug Bridge Client written for .NET Platform(s).
-It is a C# port for Google's ADB Client<-->Server Protocol.
-The library provides the following features:
+ADB.NET Library is A Client-Side C# Implementation Of The Android Debug Bridge for .NET Platform(s).
+Currently, It is A Port For The ADB *Client --> Server* Protocol.

-1. Connecting to Google's Offical ADB.exe Running As A Server.
+### Targets
+1. Providing A Direct Programmable Access To ADB's Cliend-Side Features without using "ADB.exe".
+2. Working-Around Google's Bad ADB Protocol Documentation.
+3. Providing A Clear & Understandble APIs.

+### Functions
-2. Querying ADB Server for its version.
+1. AdbClient: Querying ADB Server for its version.
-3. Querying ADB Server for The Connected Clients via USB or Emulators.
+2. AdbClient: Querying ADB Server for The Connected Clients.
+(USB or Emulator)
-4. Executing Shell Commands On The Connected Clients
+3. AdbClient: Executing Shell Commands On The Connected Clients
+4. AdbServer: Start & Stop ADB Server Using The Offical "ADB.exe".
+(Will Be Replaced In A Future Implementation.)

 ### Usage
 ```csharp